Season 1, Episode 44

 Shaun Tregoning:

 Correct.
 They self-correct.
 Um, so the drive and the propensity for the given organism is to survive at all costs.
 And so you put back the embryo and if there’s some abnormal cells, it’ll try to extrude them so that the normal cells will survive.
 And our clinics experience along putting back mosaic embryos has been very much the findings of everyone else in the world.
-If you put back a mosaic, embryo tends to be an normal, nothing is either they don’t attach because they’re abnormal and and all gets pregnant or they do attach and the pregnancy tends to be a completely normal pregnancy.
+If you put back a mosaic, the embryo tends to be normal, nothing is either they don’t attach because they’re abnormal and and all get pregnant or they do attach and the pregnancy tends to be a completely normal pregnancy.
 We’ve had very, very few mosaic embryos that go into the second trimester.
 What we’ve discovered in abnormality, it does happen and obviously the surveillance is very high if you’re putting back a mosaic.
-However many of us might started off in lysis mosaics and we wouldn’t be any other wiser.
+However many of us might have started off in lysis mosaics and we wouldn’t be any other wiser.

 Lorne Brown: